revaturelabs/interviewquestions/Java/Numbers and Strings/String Methods.md

 <blockquote>

 - When we `new` keyword while creating, the memory is allocated at heap.
-- If we again create a variable with the same value, a new memory is created in heap
+- If we again create a variable with the same value, a new memory is created in heap.
 - If we create without `new` keyword, it will be stored in String Constant Pool.
 - If we create a string with the same value without `new`, the same reference will be stored to the variable instead of creating new memory.